MattVale1/RPSLib/README.md

 | ScreenshotHandler | For capturing screenshots in-game.
 Offers optional file formats, custom filename and the option to hide all UI while capturing. |
 | Time | Time manipulation. |

-Contribution:
+# Contribution:
 PRs are welcome here.
-See contribution rules [here](https://github.com/matthewvale/RPSLib/blob/develop/CONTRIBUTIONS.md).
+See [contribution rules](https://github.com/matthewvale/RPSLib/blob/develop/CONTRIBUTIONS.md).
+Please branch off the `develop` branch.
+You are also welcome to edit the RPSLib.unitypackage, but please be explicit in your changes.